How to use the Global Entry/TSA PreCheck credit with Chase Sapphire Reserve

 How to use the Global Entry credit

 To be eligible for the statement credit, you have to pay the Global Entry application fee with your Chase Sapphire Reserve® credit card.
 This fee is due as you submit your Global Entry application.
-After the charge posts to your Sapphire Reserve card, you can receive a statement credit up to $100.
+After the charge posts to your Sapphire Reserve card, you will receive a statement credit.
 This reimbursement benefit is available every four years.

 How to use the TSA PreCheck credit

 When you first apply for TSA PreCheck, the fee is due at your in-person appointment.
 One option to pay the fee is with a credit card.
-If you use your Sapphire Reserve credit card, it could be be credited afterwards for up to $100.
+If you use your Sapphire Reserve credit card, you will receive a statement credit for Global Entry, TSA PreCheck or Nexus.

 Does using the Global Entry or TSA PreCheck credit save money?

-Other ways to make the most out of your Sapphire Reserve card
+Other potential tips to make the most out of your Sapphire Reserve card

 The Chase Sapphire Reserve card has many exciting benefits, perks and rewards that may suit a range of travelers.
 Here are some notable ones:

-• $300 travel credit that can be used to reimburse travel-related purchases, which can include airfare, hotel stays, car rentals and more.
+- $300 annual travel credit that can be used to reimburse travel-related purchases, which can include airfare, hotel stays, car rentals and more.

-• 3x points on travel and dining: This includes eligible delivery services and takeout, not just dining out at restaurants.
+- 3x points on dining: This includes eligible delivery services and takeout, not just dining out at restaurants.

 In summary